marcospgp/tinyORM/README.md

 });
 ```

-These hooks:
+This hook:

-- trigger a rerender when an object your component has received is updated by any other component
+- triggers a rerender when an object your component has received is updated by any other component
-- keep a cache keyed by object ID, so redundant fetches are avoided
+- keeps a cache keyed by object ID, so redundant fetches are avoided
-- refetch stale objects on rerender
+- refetches stale objects on rerender
-- handle concurrency out of the box, avoiding multiple fetches caused by simultaneous requests for the same objects
+- handles concurrency out of the box, avoiding multiple fetches caused by simultaneous requests for the same objects

-See the annotation comment in the [hook factory's source]((./src/useStoredObjects.ts)) for more info.
+See the annotation comment in the [hook factory's source](<(./src/useStoredObjects.ts)>) for more info.

 ## Maintainers